thriveweb/deking-new/content/posts/2022-05-01-utilise-that-spare-bedroom-in-your-home-turn-it-into-a-flex-room.md

 **Hobby/Craft/Sewing Room**

 Having a designated area for your crafts and hobbies will give you the chance to enjoy it more often.
 This might be an art studio for painting, building models, writing, scrap booking, crafts, sewing, knitting, and more!
-Add bookshelves to give yourself plenty of storage space, desks or tables, easels and good lighting.
+Add bookshelves to give yourself plenty of storage space, desks or tables, easels, and good lighting.

 As this is your creative zone, style it and use colours to match your passion.